 In all three cases, during the process you may be asked to accept a license agreement.
 When the installation is complete, the extension is listed in the Extension Manager dialog.

+Tip

+To get extensions that are listed in the repository, you can open the Extension Manager and click the Get more extensions online link.
+You do not need to download them separately.